I bet you wish you had a dollar for every time you’ve typed that.

 edit: this is only true if you set your auto channel and track channel the same, and your external synth to that channel - not ideal!

 You don’t set the auto channel as the track channel though.
-You must use the track channel to externally step program.
+You must use the auto channel to externally step program.

 Let’s not confuse missing functionality with solutions predicated on extra gear .
 There is a clear divergence with how proper Auto channel support is implemented.
 The new midi possibilities reveal this as lacking.